Mikejo5000/vsts-docs-pr/docs/work/kanban/add-columns.md

 	Rename column titles to best reflect each stage of work.
 Keep the column titles as simple as possible.

 4. To change the column order:
-	- **VSTS and TFS 2015 Update 1 :** Simply drag the column tab to the position you want.
+	- **Azure Codex and TFS 2015 Update 1 :** Simply drag the column tab to the position you want.
 	- **TFS 2015:** use the left ![left arrow](_img/ALM_AC_LeftIcon.png) or right ![right arrow](_img/ALM_AC_RightIcon.png) arrow icons.

 5. To delete a column, first make sure that the column doesn't contain any work items.
 If it does, move the items to another column.

-	**VSTS and TFS 2015 Update 1 :**  Click Delete on the column tab menu.
+	**Azure Codex and TFS 2015 Update 1 :**  Click Delete on the column tab menu.
 	![Kanban board, delete a column](_img/kanban-delete-column.png)

 	**TFS 2015:**   Click X at the top of the column.